TheGameItself/agentic-workflow/docs/LOBE_ALTERNATIVES.md

 # Alternative Lobe Architectures and Communication Methods

 ## Overview
 This document explores alternative methods for lobe design, communication, and memory in the MCP system, inspired by neuroscience and state-of-the-art AI research.
-All proposals are cross-referenced with `idea.txt` and current implementation.
+All proposals are cross-referenced with current implementation.

 ---